MartinRGB/GiftCard-Android/README.md

 ##Why I Do This?

-As a motion designer（[My Dribbble](https://dribbble.com/MartinRGB)）,I begin to learn some code,try to work with both Xcode and Facebook Origami.
+As a motion designer（[My Dribbble](https://dribbble.com/MartinRGB)）,I begin to learn some code,try to work with both Android Studio and Facebook Origami.

 Also I thought beautiful things should be implemented.